0x78654C/CIARE/README.md

 https://user-images.githubusercontent.com/13780514/201774933-e53d3ba2-95e0-434e-aa9a-16489169afd5.mp4

-# ChatGPT autocomplete
+# ChatGPT/Openrouter AI integration

  ChatGPT is chatbot from https://openai.com that uses AI integration that answers questions with a very precise output.
+ OpenRouter (https://openrouter.ai/) is a platform that allows you to use multiple AI models from different providers.
- That been said chatGPT can be even be used as code generator for your projects.
+ That been said chatGPT/OpenRouter can be even be used as code generator for your projects.
  * Usage:
  1. Add your OpenAI API key in Settings>Options.
 Model and tokens can be edited as well.
- 2. Add the amount of maxim tokens to be displayed.
-More info at https://beta.openai.com/tokenizer
+ 2. (OpenAI)Add the amount of maxim tokens to be displayed.
+More info at https://platform.openai.com/tokenizer
  1. Write your question in editor using the following format ![image](https://user-images.githubusercontent.com/13780514/208530240-81cc2960-c6a8-484b-9e35-06f5a1f151ba.png)
  2. Got to Edit>ChatGPT or press hotkeys CTRL + Shift + P